codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

 Copy the ``env``, ``phpunit.xml.dist`` and ``spark`` files, from ``vendor/codeigniter4/framework`` to your project root

-You will have to adjust the system path to refer to the vendor one, e.g. ``ROOTPATH . '/vendor/codeigniter4/framework/system'``,
+You will have to adjust the system path to refer to the vendor one, e.g., ``ROOTPATH . '/vendor/codeigniter4/framework/system'``,
 - the ``$systemDirectory`` variable in ``app/Config/Paths.php``

 Upgrading